 The price includes internet.
 All students need to bring their own duvet, pillow and bed sheet, as well as kitchenware.
 Before you leave you have to clean your apartment.

-Visit the link www.boligtorget.no/sia and press ‘bolig’ (accommodation).
-Mark your application with "EISS" in the comment section.
-After you have applied for accommodation please inform email@example.com to be awarded the contract.
-If you have any questions please contact SIA Bolig on: Telephone (+47) 40001018, or email firstname.lastname@example.org.
+Subscribe www.boligtorget.no/sia and search bolig.
+Mark your application with "EISS" in the comments.
+After you have applied please inform firstname.lastname@example.org to be awarded the contract.
+Do you have any questions please contact SIA Bolig on telephone (+47) 40001018, or email email@example.com.

 EISS does not charge tuition; there is only a registration or semester fee of 760 NOK (app.
 81 EUR).
 Unfortunately, we do not offer any kind of scholarship, please contact your own institution for further information regarding this issue.